civictech-ie/price-register/README.md

 If you're interested in contributing, put a note [in the issues](https://github.com/civictech-ie/price-register/issues).
 And make sure the tests pass (`mix test`).

 In general, I'm thinking the scope is: let's make the API a bit better for querying and ordering results.
-But making the public site much better is out of scope – if you want to do that, just make your own service that consumes this API!
+But making the public site more useful for directly accessing the data is out of scope – if you want to do that, just make your own service that consumes this API!